We're calling out to community to join a pool of facilitators dedicated to breaking down walls between Denver youth and officers!

 Lunch and snacks will be provided for all trainings.

-Please register for one of our upcoming facilitator trainings this fall.
-Dates and start times are listed for each training.
+Please register for one of our upcoming all-day facilitator trainings in 2017!
+All trainings are seven hours on Saturdays.

-If you have any additional questions or concerns, please contact YOP Coordinator at KidsandCops@denvergov.org or at (720) 913-3212.
+If you have any additional questions or concerns, please contact the YOP team at KidsandCops@denvergov.org or at (720) 913-3212.